mauritsvanrees/buildout_configparser/README.rst

 and trailing whitespace, which is ignored.

 An optional condition is separated from the name by a colon and is a Python expression.
 It may not contain a pound sign or semi-colon.
-See the section on :ref:`conditional sections <conditional-sections>` for an example and more details.

 A comment, preceded by a pound sign or semicolon may follow the section name, as in: